benauthor/benauthor.github.com/_posts/2017-10-12-code-review.md

 collaboration, and a net benefit for a software organization.
 Code review can also be frustrating, an outlet for small-scale tyranny, hot air, or bikeshedding.
 Here are some thoughts about how to skew towards the former rather than the latter.
+I can't claim to be a paragon of virtue here... consider this a list of aspirations more than prescriptions.

 - Tone matters.
 Even constructive criticism can sting if presented in an overly curt manner.
 Consider using words like 'consider'.
 Be